zvada/technology/docs/policy/service-migrations-spring-2018.md

 **When:**

-* Mondays, 4-5 PM CDT
-* Tuesdays, 1-3 PM CDT
+* Tuesdays, 2-3 PM CDT
 * Thursdays, 10-11 AM CDT

 We can also be contacted at the usual locations: